$4,895* per person

 There is also an optional opportunity to board a high-speed jet boat and navigate through a maze of glistening icebergs en route to the LeConte Glacier.
 This excursion is available at an additional cost and is dependent on space/permits.

 Discover the charming Mitkof Island fishing town of Petersburg.
 Founded by Norwegian fishermen in the late 1800s, Petersburg is nicknamed Alaska’s “Little Norway.”
-Experience this Scandinavian culture with a folk dance show by local youth at the iconic Sons of Norway Hall.
+Experience this Scandinavian culture with a folk-dance show by local youth at the iconic Sons of Norway Hall.
+Later, explore the Alaska wilderness on the eastern side of Frederick Sound.
+Your Captain and expedition team will choose an exciting activity based on the day’s circumstances and weather.
+Options may include trekking ashore, kayaking, or wildlife viewing in the sound.

 *Subject to local processor availability

-This remarkable national park fjord extends 65 miles, contains eight tidewater glaciers, and provides pristine habitat for a wide-array of wildlife, including both brown and black bears, wolves, mountain goats, Steller sea lions, and humpback whales.
-The highlight for many is the Margerie Glacier, known for its dramatic calving displays.
+This remarkable national park fjord extends 65 miles, contains tidewater glaciers, and provides pristine habitat for a wide array of wildlife, including both brown and black bears, wolves, mountain goats, Steller sea lions, and humpback whales.
+The highlight for many is the Margerie Glacier, which has been known for its dramatic calving displays.
+Enjoy a stop at Bartlett Cove for an evening rainforest walk and Huna Tribal House visit or kayak paddle.

 Transit Lisianski Inlet, a narrow body of water between Yakobi Island and Chichagof Island.
 These islands are home to dense populations of coastal brown bears and other Alaska wildlife species.
 Explore the unique boardwalk “road” of Pelican, Alaska during a port call to this small fishing community of just 60 to 70 year-round residents.